On this page

 • The Experiment SDK fetches the variant for the user.

-• The SDK returns the assigned variant along with its payload.
+• The SDK returns the variant along with its payload.

-• Your application reads the payload and uses it to configure the experience dynamically.
+• Your application reads the payload and configures the experience dynamically.

-This works for both simple flags and more complex experiments where the payload defines layouts, feature options, copy, or configuration values.
+This pattern works for simple flags and for complex experiments where the payload defines layouts, feature options, copy, or configuration values.

 Workflow overview